-Visit this website for more information about measures and basic rules.
-The most important rules are
+Visit this website for up to date information about measures and basic rules in the Netherlands.

-For a number of regions and countries it is advised to go into home quarantine for ten days upon arrival or return to the Netherlands.
-Because the situation changes continuously, we advise you to check the website of the Dutch government for the most recent information and more on for which countries and regions this advice applies.
+For a number of regions and countries it is mandatory to go into quarantine upon arrival or return to the Netherlands.
+Because the situation changes continuously, we advise you to check the government website for the most recent information

-The Orientation is the official Utrecht University welcome for all new incoming international students.
-With this event, we offer information about our University, social activities and the option to get to know the city of Utrecht.
+The Orientation is the official Utrecht University welcome event for all new incoming international students.
+During the orientation programme we provide information about our University, social activities at UU and some general information about the city of Utrecht.
+It’s also a great chance to network and get to know other students!

-Signing up for the Orientation is done via the sign-up button on the homepage of this website.
+Signing up for the Orientation is done via the sign-up button on the homepage of this website which will go Live in July.
 This button is currently not visible because the sign-up system is closed for now.
-It will open up for the Orientation in February 2021 soon, so stay tuned!

-The coming Orientation will take place on Saturday the 6th of February 2021.
-During this Orientation, all international students that start their studies in Utrecht in February 2021 can participate.
+The upcoming Live and in Person Orientation will take place from Tuesday 31st August to Thursday 2nd of September.
+During this Orientation, all international students that start their studies in Utrecht in Septrember 2021 can participate.

 Utrecht University follows the advice of the National Institute for Public Health and the Environment (RIVM), WHO and the Ministry of Foreign Affairs.
 The most up-to-date information on the coronavirus in the Dutch context, can be found on the RIVM website.
 The university is in constant dialogue with regional partners about possible measures.

-Moving to a new country no matter how well travelled you are is always a daunting experience!
+Moving to a new country no matter how well travelled you are can be a daunting experience!
 Here you can find some student perspectives on what they wished they’d known before moving to Utrecht.

 Of course we hope that your stay in the Netherlands will be without any problems regarding your health or safety.
 And most likely this will be the case.
 However, should you need any medical assistance or emergency services (ambulance, police or fire brigade), here is some useful information.